mvit777/BikeDistributor/README.md

  Customer behaviors are composed by freely mixable collections of personality traits that act as indicators of a given Customer Behavior Model, so that you can derive/create also new behaviorus.

- Customer Behavior Models are trained by BikeShop.Bot.AI.Customer.
+ Customer Behavior Models are trained by BikeShop.Bot.Customer.AI